 Lead Teacher Qualifications

-- Does the lead teacher in a child care Omaha, Nebraska center have a bachelor's degree in a child-related field?
+- Does the lead teacher in a childcare center have a bachelor’s degree in a child-related field?

-- Has the teacher worked in childcare Omaha, Nebraska for at least one year?
+- Has the teacher worked in childcare for at least one year?

 - Does the teacher give children lessons and toys that are right for their ages?